-I love these books about Danny Dragonbreath who’s a dragon with no fire and without fear.
-It’s almost hard to remember he’s a dragon because he’s just a kid with school problems (a research project) and mis-adventures like ourselves.
-Hilarious!
+I love these books about Danny Dragonbreath who is a dragon without any fire or fear.
+It’s almost hard to remember he’s a dragon because he’s just a kid with school problems (like a research project) and many, many misadventures.
+It’s hilarious!

 Three Tales of My Father’s Dragon by Ruth Stiles Gannett

-This is one of the classic adventure / fantasy stories for beginning readers.
+This is a classic adventure/fantasy book of stories for beginning readers.
 The first story is about a boy (now a father retelling the stories to his son) who rescues a dragon held hostage on a wild island.

 Geronimo Stilton and the Kingdom of Fantasy #4: The Dragon Prophecy by Geronimo Stilton